tuobangli/author_ber13/README.md

-already resent for doudna's lab, waiting for reply.
+aresent for doudna's lab.
-13
+19